 The Fiat Panda’s cheeky looks are matched by its fun driving style.
 Its suspension might not be quite as adept as the Volkswagen up!, though most bumps are absorbed and the body is controlled when turning into side streets.
 You can press a ‘City’ button on the dashboard to make it even lighter for tight parking spots – a feature we really like.

-Most Panda buyers tend to opt for the turbocharged 0.9 TwinAir or 1.2 petrol engines.
-The 1.2 is ideal for town driving and we’d opt for the smaller TwinAir if you make occasional motorway journeys.
+Most Panda buyers tend to opt for the turbocharged 0.9-litre TwinAir or 1.2-litre petrol engines.
+The 1.2 is ideal for town driving, and we’d opt for the smaller TwinAir if you make occasional motorway journeys.
 A mild hybrid was introduced in 2020 with a 1.0-litre petrol engine – this is also best suited to city driving.

 The Fiat Panda’s cheeky looks are matched by its fun driving style.

-Most versions come in Pop, Easy or Lounge trim, and all get a 4-speaker CD and MP3 player, plus electric front windows.
+Most versions come in Pop, Easy, or Lounge trim, and all get a four-speaker CD and MP3 player, plus electric front windows.
 Fun is big on the Panda’s agenda.
-Easy spec adds air-con and remote locking, and Lounge brings 6 speakers, the Uconnect entertainment system, Bluetooth and a USB port.
+Easy spec adds air-con and remote locking, and Lounge brings six speakers, the Uconnect entertainment system, Bluetooth, and a USB port.
 City and Sport trims were added in 2020.

 The seats themselves are soft and comfortable, and the view out of the side windows is excellent.
-The windscreen pillars are thick and some cars get rear parking sensors.
+The windscreen pillars are thick, and some models get rear parking sensors.